Investigations in Theoretical and Experimental Physics

 Related Courses: Students interested in this course might also be interested in Introduction to Materials Science and Nanotechnology.

-In this course, highly qualified students join members of Columbia's Department of Physics for discussions of contemporary physical theories and for work on experiments in the University laboratories.
+In this course, students join members of Columbia's Physics Department for discussions of contemporary physical theories and for work on experiments in the University laboratories.

 Morning lectures introduce students to the fundamentals of classical mechanics, waves, electromagnetism, quantum mechanics, relativity, and nuclear and elementary particle physics.
 New mathematical concepts are presented in detail.
 Afternoon laboratory work focuses on experiments and computer simulations in both classical and modern physics.
-In addition, several tours of Columbia's research laboratories are scheduled.
+Several tours of Columbia's research laboratories are scheduled.

 Please note that there is significant overlap between this class and Mathematical Boot Camp for Budding String Theorists; it is not recommended that students take both.